farkmarnum/transit_data_access/README.md

 TODOs
 ------

-* web_client: sort station arrivals by direction

-* web_client: clump stations by stationComplex
+* web_client: add a 'trip' view to see all upcoming arrivals for your trip (like Arrivals by Route but just for one trip on that route)

 * parser & web_client: re-implement bzip to decrease data footprint

-* web_client dataUpdates should have some sort of sort+hashsum check that everything worked after an update.
+* web_client: dataUpdates should have some sort of sort+hashsum check that everything worked after an update.

 * Add feature: trip planning / path finding